stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 case the code is the same.
 This principle of horizontal continuity also applies to the three generic ``ANY_*_*`` function space identifiers above.
-The valid metadata values for continuous and discontinuous function apaces are summarised in the table below.
+The valid metadata values for continuous and discontinuous function spaces are summarised in the table below.

 .. tabularcolumns:: |l|l|